Vienna to Prague

 || Joseph Haydn

-* EuroNight (EN) Chopin train is actually a Vienna to Warsaw train which along with carriages traveling to Poland has a group of through carriages Vienna-Prague-Berlin, these carriages get reattached from 'Chopin' train to 'Metropol' (Budapest-Prague-Berlin) at the Czech station Breclav
+* EuroNight (EN) Chopin train is actually a Vienna to Warsaw train which is along with carriages the traveling to Poland has a group of through carriages Vienna-Prague, these carriages get reattached from 'Chopin' train to 'Metropol' (Budapest-Prague) at the Czech station Breclav

 Trains Tickets from Vienna to Prague?
-When traveling between capitals of Austria & Czech Republic potential passengers can buy different types of train tickets, choosing the right type of ticket can save you a lot of money:
+When traveling between the capitals of Austria & Czech Republic potential passengers can purchase different types of train tickets, choosing the right type of rail ticket can save you a lot of money:

 - easy & cheap option is discounted ticket called Sparschiene (one-way fare in 2nd class seat start from only 19 euro).
-Sparschiene ticket offered for all daytime RailJet (RJ) trains.
-However you should keep in mind that number of such discounted tickets is limited per each departure, it means that there is quota of cheap Spar tickets per each train, once sold out next price level (e.g. 24 euro instead of 19) kicks in.
-Thus earlier you buy the better chances you have to catch cheapest spar tickets.
+Sparschiene tickets are offered for all the daytime RailJet (RJ) trains.
+However, you should keep in mind that the number of such discounted tickets is limited per each train departure, it means that there is certain quota of such cheap Spar tickets per each train on the route, once this cheap tickets quota is sold out next price level (e.g. 24 euro instead of 19) kicks in.
+Thus, earlier you buy the better chances you have to catch cheapest spar tickets.
 Sparschiene tickets Vienna-Prague can be purchased not later than 3 days before the actual journey (we have step by step guide on how to purchase train tickets via Austrian Railways website), obvioulsy unless quota of such ticket not sold out yet.
 Sparschiene tickets are issued for the specific train & date (exchange or refund is not allowed)

-- standard international one-way ticket Vienna-Prague (SCIC-NRT tariff) cost 63,20 euro, but it doesn't really make sense to purchase such ticket (see below), since it is way too expensive for this part of Europe and only four hour journey.
+- standard fare international one-way ticket Vienna to Prague (SCIC-NRT tariff) cost 66 euro, but it doesn't really make sense to purchase such ticket (see below), since it is way too expensive for this region of Europe and only for a four hour journey.

-- besides the above mentioned options you can consider couple legal ticket tricks, which might be of use for those who plan to travel between Vienna & Prague:
+- besides the above mentioned options you can also consider couple totally legal ticket tricks, which might be of help to those who plan to travel between Vienna & Prague:

-- in case you need to travel right away, thus have no chance to hunt any spar tickets, then simple 'break' of your ticket via border station can make your journey from Vienna to Prague about twice cheaper compared to the journey where you rely on international ticket for the entire route.
+- in case you need to travel right away, meaning you have no chance to hunt for any spar tickets in advance, then simple 'break' of your ticket via border station can make your journey from Vienna to Prague about twice cheaper compared to the journey where you rely on the international ticket for the entire route.
 How the ticket 'break' works?
-Very simply - first you purchase international ticket from Vienna to first Czech station (Břeclav) across the border (standard full fare price here is 16,10-19,60 euro, depending on train category), while then buy Czech domestic ticket from Břeclav to Prague (maximum will cost you 427 CZK (app.
+Very simply!
+First you purchase international ticket from Vienna to the first Czech station (Břeclav) across the border (standard full fare price here is 16,90-20,40 euro, depending on the train category), while then buy separate Czech domestic ticket from Břeclav to Prague (maximum will cost you 437 CZK (app.
 16 euro).
-If you purchase second ticket online via Czech Railways website & for the same train with which you'll arrive from Vienna, then you won't even need to get leave the train in Břeclav;
+If you purchase second ticket online via Czech Railways website & for the same train with which you'll be arriving from Vienna, then you won't even need to leave the train in Břeclav, but just show your second ticket and that's it.

 - in case you travel not alone, but with friends or family it might make sense to consider purchase of the so-called Einfach-Raus-Ticket.
 Einfach-Raus Ticket is basically a daily group pass for 2-5 passengers traveling together on the entire Austrian rail network, it is valid for all the regional trains on weekdays (Monday till Friday) from 9 am till 3 am (next day), while on Saturdays, Sundays & holidays validity is the entire day.
-Einfach-Raus Ticket for 2 persons cost 33 euro, 3 persons - 37 euro, 4 person - 41 euro & 5 persons - 45 euro.
-The idea behind buying such pass is that you can use it on expensive Austrian part of your trip, while for Czech leg you can purchase much cheaper Czech domestic ticket/daily pass.
-To give an example, 4 passengers traveling from Vienna to Prague: Einfach-Raus Ticket to cover Vienna-Gmünd NÖ/Ceske Velenice (Austria/Czech border) will be 41 euro, while Czech domestic leg to Prague will cost 704 CZK (app.
-26 euro) for all 4, thus it means each person pays about 17 euro (=67/4) for the whole trip.
-Much better than 63 euro, right?
+Einfach-Raus Ticket for 2 persons cost 34 euro, 3 persons - 38 euro, 4 person - 42 euro & 5 persons - 46 euro.
+The idea behind buying such pass is that you can use it on the expensive Austrian part of your trip, while for the Czech leg you can purchase much cheaper Czech domestic ticket/daily pass.
+To give an example, 4 passengers traveling from Vienna to Prague: Einfach-Raus Ticket to cover Vienna-Gmünd NÖ/Ceske Velenice (Austria/Czech border) will be 42 euro, while Czech domestic leg to Prague will cost 721 CZK (app.
+28 euro) for all 4, thus it means each person pays about 17,5 euro (=70/4) for the whole trip.
+Much better than 66 euro with the international ticket for the entire route, right?